-The answers to both questions are in this week’s parsha.
-First, an overview of this week’s parsha.
+The answers to both questions are in this week’s parasha, but first, an overview.

 3. 15:17-21 discusses the commandment to separate halla, a portion of the dough for the kohanim, and this command is introduced with the statement “Speak unto the children of Israel, and say unto them: When you come into the land where I bring you.”(15:18)

 4. 15:22-31 discusses the special offering brought if the Sanhedrin rules to permit a form of idol worship, and the people act on the ruling, thus unwittingly involving themselves in idol worship.
 This is not explicit in the text; it merely says “And when you shall err, and not observe all these commandments, which the Lord has spoken unto Moses, even all that the Lord has commanded you by the hand of Moses, from the day that the Lord gave commandment, and onward throughout your generations;” and as Rashi points out in the name of the Sages, because the laws of a similar offering made to atone for every sin in the Torah are already described in Leviticus 4:13-21, it must be that the reference here to “not observe all of these commandments” is a reference to the sin that is the equivalent of all the others, idolatry.
 That is, practicing any form of idolatry, even unwittingly and even under the direction of the Sanhedrin, is like abrogating the entire Torah.